 For the ultimate relaxing hideaway, a trip to Koh Phi Phi should be a must on every traveler's bucket list.
-Capture the beauty of this Thai beach with a longtail boat tour that transports visitors to Maya Bay, a popular hub for stunning views and beachside fun.
+Capture the beauty of this Thai beach with a longtail boat tour that transports visitors to Maya Bay, a hub for stunning views and beachside fun.
 Another element to the island that makes it so desirable is the party culture and amazing roster of bars that attract tourists of every age—so be sure to sample some of the local cocktails.

 Pro tip: Stay at the Zeavola Resort & Spa for unmatched sophistication in all its forms—from fine dining to a glamorous seaside infinity pool.
 Tight on a budget but still want to travel?
 Check out these 17 Magical Destinations Where the U.S. Dollar Goes Further in 2020.

 Whitsunday Islands, Australia

-There are many ways to enjoy your escape to the Whitsunday Islands off the coast of Australia—but your first day trip should be a snorkeling trip to explore the Great Barrier Reef.
+There are many ways to enjoy your escape to the Whitsunday Islands off the coast of Australia—but your first excursion should be a snorkeling trip to explore the Great Barrier Reef.
 If you're more in the mood for land-based adventure, make a hike to the Nara Inlet for spectacular views of beautiful waterfall hidden among the lush greenery of the landscape.

 St. Lucia's coastline is about as scenic as it gets—with the iconic Pitons framing the lush blues and greens of the island.
 Visit the Pigeon Island Landmark to get a taste of the cultural significance of the area—along with stunning views, of course.
-Travel further inland to explore the Diamond Botanical Gardens and Waterfall, where you go for a swim in the on-site mineral baths, dine at the Old Mill & Waterwheel Restaurant, or explore the Soufrière Estate.
+Travel further inland to explore the Diamond Botanical Gardens and Waterfall, where you can swim in the on-site mineral baths, dine at the Old Mill & Waterwheel Restaurant, or explore the Soufrière Estate.